Dean's Completion Fellowship/PGRA Program

 Terms of Appointment as Dean's Completion Fellowship/PGRA Program Recipient

-By May 1 a department must determine who will receive its allocated slot(s) and submit its recommendation to the Graduate School.
-As part of its submission, a department will a brief outline of the proposed activities in which the selected student will engage as a PGRA if the student completes to FPO while receiving the Dean’s Completion Fellowship, from anticipated FPO date until end of the PGRA appointment.
+- Brief (between one-half and one page) outline of the proposed activities in which the selected student will engage as a PGRA if the student completes the FPO while receiving the Dean’s Completion Fellowship, from anticipated FPO date until end of the PGRA appointment.
 Activities may include any of the following: research and publication work, advising undergraduate students, administrative duties (within the department or in conjunction with other University offices, including the Writing Program, the McGraw Center for Teaching and Learning, the Center for Digital Humanities, etc.), and/or teaching a course in the spring semester contingent upon sufficient enrollment and approval by the Office of the Dean of the Faculty.
 Please note: in order to teach a spring course as a PGRA, a student holding the Dean’s Completion Fellowship in the fall must complete the FPO prior to the end of December, as spring courses will start in January.
 (In order to teach a fall course as a PGRA, a student holding the Dean’s Completion Fellowship in the spring must complete the FPO prior to end of May, which is the normal deadline for that student to qualify for the PGRA appointment).

-It is expected that recipients of the Dean’s Completion Fellowship will not serve as AIs in the fall semester.
+In general, it is expected that recipients of the Dean’s Completion Fellowship will not serve as AIs in the semester they are holding the fellowship.
 The Dean’s Completion Fellowship provides students fellowship funding in order to allow them to focus on completing their dissertations.
-The fellowship also is intended to remove them from competition for AI appointments, which other sixth-year students may need.
+The program also is intended to remove these students from competition for AI appointments, which other sixth- or seventh-year students may need.
 If a department believes there are compelling reasons related to professional development for a sixth- or seventh-year-funding recipient to teach in the semester of their fellowship, the department should discuss this situation with Cole Crittenden.
 If approved to teach, a Dean’s Completion Fellowship recipient will have their fellowship replaced proportionately by the AI appointment (as happens with all enrolled students who receive fellowship funding).

 Terms of and Process for Appointment as PGRA

-Because the Dean’s Completion Fellowship/PGRA Program is intended to complement and supplement currently available funding for DCE students, sixth-year students holding the fellowship in the fall semester who do not convert to PGRAs and who have previously qualified for a banked year of guaranteed fellowship funding from the Graduate School (because of a qualifying external award, because of participation in IHUM, etc.) to draw on that funding in the spring semester of the sixth year.
+Because the Dean’s Completion Fellowship/PGRA Program is intended to complement and supplement currently available funding for DCE students, sixth-year students holding the fellowship in the fall semester who do not convert to PGRA status and who have previously qualified for a banked year of guaranteed fellowship funding from the Graduate School (because of a qualifying external award, because of participation in IHUM, etc.) are allowed to draw on that funding in the spring semester of the sixth year.
 In other words, while the Dean’s Completion Fellowship replaces any funding they may have otherwise been guaranteed by the Graduate School in the fall semester, they would nonetheless be able to recoup any promised spring-semester funding that they still require.
-No previously guaranteed funding from the Graduate School will be moved to a seventh year, however, we have provided flexibility for those in the first year of DCE status or entering DCE status in the coming year to use a banked funding year in their seventh year.
+Generally no previously guaranteed funding from the Graduate School will be moved to a seventh year, however, we have provided flexibility for those in the first year of DCE status or entering DCE status in the coming year to use a banked funding year in their seventh year.
 In addition, there is an ongoing exception in cases of the childbirth and adoption accommodation.
-Any questions about a student’s funding should be referred to Finance and Administration in the Office of the Dean of the Graduate School.
+Any questions about a student’s funding should be referred to Mary Bechler.

 Recap of Timeline

-- June 1, 2017 – Deadline for Dean’s Completion Fellowship recipients to accept the offer letter issued by the Graduate School.
+- June 1, 2021 – Deadline for Dean’s Completion Fellowship recipients to accept the offer letter issued by the Graduate School.